BiancaSeifert/Battle_Project/README.md

 1- The first task is to webscrapped the website "https://www.superherodb.com/" and clean the data

-2- The second task is to engineering the data.
+2- The second task is to engineer the data.
 Prepare the data to be trained.
 This step also include to create a formula based on powerstats of each characters

 3- The third task is to train the model